-- Through the American Rescue Plan Act, HHS has directed \$100 million to bolster the Medical Reserve Corps - the most money ever allocated to the Corps since its inception in 2002 - along with an additional \$200 million to support the Nurse Corps. - Sissued grants totaling \$1.4 billion to help older adults recover from the pandemic. - Through the American Rescue Plan Act, ACL provided \$150 million to expand the public health workforce to respond to the needs of people with disabilities and older adults. - Launched the Low-Income Household Water Assistance Program, a first-of-itskind water assistance program to help households hit especially hard access water.
+- Through ARP, HHS's directed \$100 million to bolster the Medical Reserve Corps the most money ever allocated to the Corps since its inception in 2002 - along with an additional \$200 million to support the Nurse Corps. - Sissued grants totaling \$1.4 billion to help older adults recover from the pandemic. - Through ARP, ACL provided \$150 million to expand the public health workforce to respond to the needs of people with disabilities and older adults. - Launched the Low-Income Household Water Assistance Program, a first-of-itskind water assistance program to help households hit especially hard financially access water.